Zambia is a major copper-producing nation. Here is how we contribute to the country and help support its people.

 Mopani has supported many public health initiatives – to help tackle problems such as HIV/AIDS, malaria and cervical cancer.
 Successes to which we have contributed include:

-- In 2017, our indoor residual malaria spray campaign targeted approximately 40,000 homes in Kitwe.
+- Our indoor residual malaria spray campaign targets approximately 40,000 homes in Kitwe.

 - The mother-to-child HIV/AIDS transmission rate at Mopani has dropped from 35% in 2005 to zero in 2013.